Relaxation to equilibrium of generalized East processes on ${\mathbb{Z}}^d$: Renormalization group analysis and energy-entropy competition: Proof of Theorem 3

-The resulting resistance graph is isomorphic to that of the East Process on $[1,|\G|]$.
-So, if we let $T_{\rm East}(|\G|;q)$ be the mean hitting time of $\h_{|\G|} = 0$ in the one dimensional process we have
+The resulting resistance graph is isomorphic to that of the East process on $[1,|\G|]$.
+So, if we let $T_\mathrm{ East}(|\G|;q)$ be the mean hitting time of $\h _{|\G|} = 0$ in the one-dimensional process we have

-where the penultimate inequality is due to Lemma \ref{lem:capbnds} (with $d=1$) and the final inequality is due to previous bounds on the mean hitting time in the East process (see for example \cite{CFM}).
+where the penultimate inequality is due to Lemma~\ref{lem:capbnds} (with $d=1$) and the final inequality is due to previous bounds on the mean hitting time in the East process (see, e.g., \cite{CFM}, Theorem~1 and equations (2.6) and~(3.1)).